everactive/network-manager/docs/reference/configuration/wowlan.md

 ### wifi.wake-on-wlan

-This configuration options accepts the following options
+This configuration option accepts the following values

- * **disabled (default):** Wake on WLAN is disabled for all wireless network devices
+ * **disabled (default):** Wake on WLAN is disabled for all wireless network devices.
  * **any:** Wake on WLAN is enabled and any possible trigger will cause the system to wake up.
  * **disconnect:** If a connection to a station gets disconnected the device will be woken up.
  * **magic:** Wake on WLAN is enabled and only a received magic packet will cause the